wilsonge/fof/docs/manual/en-US/chapters/comments/comments.md

 </form>
 ```

 As you can see here we have inserted all the code to get the inputs.
-This should look familiar if you have ever coded a Joomla component before
+This should look familiar if you have ever coded a Joomla extension before without using XML markup

+Note for now for the Restaurant ID we are just going to let users select the restaurant they wish to review from a dropdown.
+Later we can investigate injecting this via a hidden form field in a similar manner to the way we are only showing the comments specific to the restaurant.

 ```php
 	<input type="hidden" name="option" value="com_reviews" />